How I Saved $18,000 on my Dental Care by Going to Mexico

 Dentists in Mexico are not required to have malpractice insurance, which is very expensive, and the society as a whole is not litigious in the way the U.S. is.
 In addition, both labor and real estate, including rent, are much less expensive in Mexico.

 The government also monitors and restricts excessive profits on medications and pharmaceutical products used in dentistry.
 And finally, the cost of living for dentists and their staff is considerably less expensive in Mexico.

-Our vetted, approved dentists are proud of their offices—they’re equipped with high-quality equipment and the follow stringent protocols for modern dentistry practice.
+Our vetted, approved dentists are proud of their clinics — they’re equipped with high-quality equipment and the follow stringent protocols for modern dentistry practice.
 Tom was given a full tour of the office where he met two other staff dentists, and then saw the lab where a full bridge was being fabricated.

 He saw how every hand tool was packaged separately in its own plastic cover prior to use, and the autoclave used to sterilize all equipment.
 As a patient left the treatment room, he could see two technicians with cleaning supplies for cleaning every surface used in the treatment.

 Every year tens of thousands of people just like Tom, travel across the border to Mexico to save money on high-cost dental procedures.

 In border-towns along northern Mexico, offices are very accustomed to treating American patients, like Elizabeth, a 40-year old woman from Louisiana.
 When her dentist warned her about putting off dental care any longer, she was faced with a treatment plan that cost over $6000.
 When she priced the exact same work in Mexico, the price for the same procedures was $1590.